 poppysfunerals is a modern funeral director.

-These services are working to transform the experience of people who may not have their where the products they offer may not be top of mind.
+These services are working to transform the experience of people who may not have there where the products they offer may not be top of mind.
 They are making their services look and feel like other services we’ve become accustomed to, and very different to the stuffy, victorian shop that we see on high streets which we’d rather not think about or engage with.

 How do you convince someone that they need to arrange something now when they won’t need it for potentially another 50 years?
-Its a hard challenge.
+It’s a hard challenge.
 For those that might need or think about it soon, these new services are a refreshing, simple way of dealing with a daunting task.